soongo/path-to-regexp/README.md

 // pathToRegexp.Parse(path, options) // options can be nil
 // pathToRegexp.Compile(path, options) // options can be nil
 // pathToRegexp.MustCompile(path, options) // like Compile but panics if the error is non-nil
+// pathToRegexp.Match(path, options) // options can be nil
+// pathToRegexp.MustMatch(path, options) // like Match but panics if the error is non-nil
 // pathToRegexp.Must(regexp, err) // wraps a call to a function returning (*regexp2.Regexp, error) and panics if the error is non-nil.
 ```